What is EUS?

 The possibility of complications increases slightly if a needle biopsy is performed during the EUS examination, including an increased risk of pancreatitis or infection.
 These risks must be balanced against the potential benefits of the procedure and the risks of alternative approaches to the condition.

-If you have any concerns or questions please feel free to speak to Prof. Jones or Dr Kwok on 9480 6210 before the test is performed.
+If you have any concerns or questions please feel free to ring 8921 9188 speak to one of our endosonographers (Drs Kwok, Gupta or Herba) before the test is performed.